eaesmat/BookStore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math-Magicians
+# Book Store

-> In this application we are going to use modern library of JavaScript in order to develop Math calculator.
+> In this application we are going to use modern library of JavaScript React in order to develop a BookStore app.

 ## Built With